zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= 0.
 $$

-Thus, at a large distance, for a fixed direction of observation, such a spherical wavelet is an analog of a planar wave with the amplitude decreasing as \\(R^{-1}\\).
+Thus, at a large distance, for a fixed direction of observation, such a spherical wavelet is an analog of a plane wave with the amplitude decreasing as \\(R^{-1}\\).

 [Picture]